 As a result, I decided to do some digging and research on a rowing machine to know exactly what the rowing machine offers to our health and fitness.
-I am an enthusiast who has a special love for equipment that is designed to help build that body and help us to maintain physical fitness.
+I am an enthusiast who has a special love for equipment that are designed to help build that body and help us to maintain physical fitness.
 It is only wise to invest in our health, especially to prevent diseases from catching up with us.
 After all that is the point of hustling and doing all we can to make that money.

 Table of Contents